Jal247/Tableau_Investment_portfolio_analysis/Data Migration E2E.md

 Depending on volumes of data and differences between source and target locations, migration can take 30 minutes to months and even years.
 The project's complexity and the downtime cost define how exactly to unwrap the process.

+# Data migration challenges
+Data migration involves several risks and challenges.
+Understanding them and how they arise is crucial to preparing for a smooth and successful migration process.

+**Data loss.** Some data may be unintentionally lost or corrupted, especially if the data volumes are large and if there are complex dependencies.
+Create thorough data backups before migration and conduct incremental migrations where possible.
+Run pre- and post-migration data verification, comparing datasets in the source and target systems.

+**Downtime and business disruption.** Migration often requires system downtime, which can impact business operations.
+Plan for downtime during off-peak hours or use a phased approach to minimize impact.
+Implement a rollback strategy to quickly revert to the old system if the migration fails, and clearly communicate the schedule and potential downtime to all stakeholders.

+**Performance and scalability issues.** If the new data structure does not match the target system’s performance needs, you may experience slowdowns or issues with data retrieval.
+Conduct performance testing and optimize data structures in the new environment to ensure that the system remains fast and scalable.

+**Lack of stakeholder engagement.** If stakeholders are not informed and consulted early on, their needs may be overlooked.
+From the beginning, communicate the purpose of the migration, addressing any concerns upfront.
+Set clear expectations about timelines and deliverables, and be transparent about any challenges or delays.

+**Unexpected costs.** Migration projects may exceed budget due to unforeseen complexities, delays, additional resource needs, or extended use of third-party data migration tools.
+Develop a detailed budget with contingency funds allocated for unexpected challenges.
+Consider agile project management to address scope adjustments and perform regular cost assessments to avoid budget overruns.

+**Security and data governance.** Security vulnerabilities can arise if there are no clear access control mechanisms during migration.
+Data governance defines who owns the data, who can modify it, and how it’s handled over time.
+Establish clear policies for data ownership and role-based access controls to ensure that only authorized personnel are involved in the migration process.

+Each challenge underlines the importance of a structured approach to data migration, which ensures thorough preparation, communication, and careful resource management.

 ![Azure End to end data migration1](https://github.com/user-attachments/assets/5d276ab5-bd92-4942-98bd-3b8e277f8ef7)